pgguru/conduit-connector-bigquery/README.md

 ### Testing
 Run `make test` to run all the unit tests.
 To run the test cases export environment variable - `GOOGLE_SERVICE_ACCOUNT` and `GOOGLE_PROJECT_ID` where,
-- `GOOGLE_SERVICE_ACCOUNT` is the path to the google service account file.  refer: https://cloud.google.com/docs/authentication/getting-started to create a service account
+- `GOOGLE_SERVICE_ACCOUNT` is the value in google service account file.  refer: https://cloud.google.com/docs/authentication/getting-started to create a service account
 - `GOOGLE_PROJECT_ID` is  the ID of projects whose tables data is to be synced

 ### Known Issues & Limitations